-- 11(6) The Chairman of the Joint Tribunal may direct either on his own initiative or upon reading or hearing the representations of one or more of the parties that the Formal Complaints under joint consideration should be considered separately if: - (i) it is not desirable for the Formal Complaints to be heard together in the circumstances; and/or - (ii) a Joint Tribunal would be inconsistent with dealing with the matter justly and at proportionate cost.
+- 11(6) The Chairman of the Joint Tribunal may direct either on their own initiative or upon reading or hearing the representations of one or more of the parties that the Formal Complaints under joint consideration should be considered separately if: - (i) it is not desirable for the Formal Complaints to be heard together in the circumstances; and/or - (ii) a Joint Tribunal would be inconsistent with dealing with the matter justly and at proportionate cost.

-Where the Chairman of the Joint Disciplinary Tribunal decides to hear the Formal Complaints separately, the Chairman shall notify the Conduct Committee of his decisions and the reasons therefore.
+Where the Chairman of the Joint Disciplinary Tribunal decides to hear the Formal Complaints separately, the Chairman shall notify the Conduct Committee of their decisions and the reasons therefore.
 The Conduct Committee shall instruct the Convener to appoint Disciplinary Tribunals under the respective Schemes.
-Where the Chairman of the Joint Tribunal rejects a parties' application to hear the Formal Complaints separately he shall give reasons.
+Where the Chairman of the Joint Tribunal rejects a party's application to hear the Formal Complaints separately they shall give reasons.

 - 11(7) Where there are two or more notices of appeal against one or more Adverse Findings and/or orders made by the same Joint Disciplinary Tribunal by a Member or Member Firm under this Scheme and an Actuarial Member, the Conduct Committee may instruct the Convener to appoint a Joint Appeal Tribunal under this Scheme and the Actuarial Scheme to hear some or all of the appeal[s] together. - 11(8) A Joint Tribunal shall be appointed by the Convener from the Tribunal Panel.
-A Joint Tribunal shall consist of five persons, the majority of whom shall be lay, that is neither an accountant nor an actuary and must include in addition to the Chairman:- - (i) one (but not more than one) accountant; - (ii) one (but not more than one) actuary; - and paragraph 11(2)(iv)(b) shall not apply. - 11(9) A Joint Tribunal may only make such orders against an Actuarial Member as are provided for within the Actuarial Scheme. - 11(10) Subject to the provisions of this Scheme, at any time before the hearing of a Formal Complaint or an appeal, the Chairman of the relevant Tribunal shall give such prehearing directions as are necessary or desirable for securing the just, expeditious and economical disposal of the Formal Complaint or appeal. - 11(11) A session of a hearing shall be postponed if (whether by reason of incapacity or otherwise):- - (i) the Chairman is unable to be present; or - (ii) there shall not be present at least three members of the Tribunal; or - (iii) there shall not be amongst members of the Tribunal present at least one lawyer, one accountant and one lay person who is neither a lawyer nor an accountant. - 11(12) (i) If a session of a hearing can and does proceed in the absence of a Tribunal member, that member shall not participate in any further sessions or consideration of the matter and shall cease to be a member of the Tribunal. - (ii) If a session is postponed pursuant to paragraph 11(11), or if for any other reason any of the Tribunal members may not be able to attend any session, and it appears to the members of the Tribunal that the facts resulting in the postponement will not change or may result in an unreasonable delay in the conduct of a hearing, this shall be reported to the Conduct Committee which shall consider whether in all the circumstances it would be appropriate and consistent with ensuring a fair hearing of the matter to appoint a new Chairman, a new Tribunal member or a new Tribunal (as appropriate). - (iii) In any such case where the Conduct Committee decides that it would be appropriate and consistent with ensuring a fair hearing of the matter, the Convener shall appoint a new Chairman, Tribunal member or Tribunal (as appropriate).
-In the case of the appointment of a new Tribunal, any of the members of the original Tribunal may be appointed to the new Tribunal.
+A Joint Tribunal shall consist of five persons, the majority of whom shall be lay, that is neither an accountant nor an actuary and must include in addition to the Chairman:- - (i) one (but not more than one) accountant; - (ii) one (but not more than one) actuary;

+and paragraph 11(2)(iv)(b) shall not apply.

+- 11(9) A Joint Tribunal may only make such orders against an Actuarial Member as are provided for within the Actuarial Scheme. - 11(10) Subject to the provisions of this Scheme, at any time before the hearing of a Formal Complaint or an appeal, the Chairman of the relevant Tribunal shall give such prehearing directions as are necessary or desirable for securing the just, expeditious and economical disposal of the Formal Complaint or appeal. - 11(11) A session of a hearing shall be postponed if (whether by reason of incapacity or otherwise):- - (i) the Chairman is unable to be present; or - (ii) there shall not be present at least three members of the Tribunal; or - (iii) there shall not be amongst members of the Tribunal present at least one lawyer, one accountant and one lay person who is neither a lawyer nor an accountant.